ruromero/break-fix/README.md

 ### Levels
 Each level will break the `demoapp` or some element that will prevent it from being accessible through its route.
 * **Break**: Will execute some `oc` commands that will break the `demoapp` and you will have **10 minutes** to fix it (if you want to get some points).
 * **Check**: Tries to access the `demoapp` through it's route (to verify the end-2-end health of the application).
 If it succeeds you will get 1 point for each second left and you will be able to move to the next level.
+See the [demoapp README](demoapp/README.md) for more details.
 * **Give up**: Will revert the changes made by the **Break** commands and you will be able to move forward to the next level but you won't get any points.

 ### The Docker images